Authorities identify terrorist attack suspect after truck drove through Bourbon Street crowd killing 15

 Cantrell said the barriers were deemed inefficient and the decision was made to make changes to the bollards ahead of the Super Bowl.

-"It gave the city of New Orleans the opportunity to further and deeper with infrastructure improvements," Cantrell said.
+"It gave the city of New Orleans the opportunity to go further and deeper with infrastructure improvements," Cantrell said.
 "Bollards were not up because they are near completion, with the expectation of being completed before the Super Bowl."

 The Sugar Bowl, originally scheduled for Wednesday night in the Caesars Superdome, was postponed 24 hours to Thursday.
 The Superdome will be locked down and continuously swept by both bomb squads and agents, Kirkpatrick said.